iamsubhrajit10/Parallel-Distributed-Systems/Assignment-3/readme.md

-# 	TennisServe: A Parallel Game Matching Server with OpenMP & MPI Tennis Game Request Server using OpenMP and MPI
+# 	TennisServe: A Parallel Game Matching Server with OpenMP & MPI

 There are  **4 Tennis courts** and players arrive randomly to play.